Edogawe Tokyo, Japan Travel Guide

 Head back to explore a different side of Tokyo, like Shibuya or Yanaka.

 Edogawa City provides a memorable and authentic slice of Tokyo life.
-Its mixture of green spaces, local charm, and convenient access to the wider metropolis creates a rewarding travel experience.
+Its mixture of green spaces, local charm, and good access to the wider metropolis creates a rewarding travel experience.
 We hope this guide inspires you to discover its wonders and go back for more.

 Japan offers a vast array of experiences for every type of traveler.